UploadKit

 What is BYOS?

-BYOS (Bring Your Own Storage) lets you use the UploadKit SDK, components, and API while storing files in your own S3-compatible bucket.
+BYOS (Bring Your Own Storage) lets you use the UploadKit SDK and React components while storing files in your own S3-compatible bucket.
 No vendor lock-in.

-In managed mode (the default), files go to UploadKit's Cloudflare R2-backed storage.
+In managed Cloud mode, files go to UploadKit's infrastructure.
 In BYOS mode, they go to your bucket — but the developer experience is identical.
-The same UploadButton, UploadDropzone, useUploadKit, and REST API endpoints work in both modes.
+The same UploadButton, UploadDropzone, and useUploadKit work in both modes.
 Your frontend code never changes.

 Setup